 Why we offer advertising on our website

-Our budgets have been cut in recent years and this may continue, so to pay for and improve our website, we must explore different ways to generate income.
+Our budgets have been cut in recent years and this may continue.
+To pay for and improve our website we need to explore different ways to generate income.

 By displaying adverts we can: